maximedrn/opensea-automatic-bulk-upload-and-sale/README.md

   * [Collection Scraper](#collection-scraper), scrape your collection easily, distinguish the duplicates, the missing ones, and the unique ones.
   * [Generic File Maker](#generic-file-maker), easily generate your metadata file from only 21 details.
   * [Multiprocessing](#multiprocessing), upload and list your NFTs **twice as fast**.
+  * [reCAPTCHA Bypasser](#recaptcha-bypasser), use a new exploit to bypass reCAPTCHAs on OpenSea.
+Rediscover the upload on OpenSea before reCAPTCHAs.
   * [File Compatibilizer and Converter](#file-compatibilizer-and-converter), convert your file from a specific structure to another one and make your file compatible.
 * **[Repository structure](#repository-structure)**, see how the file structure should be and which files can be deleted according to your choices.
 * **[Changelog](#changelog-4)** and new features.